 Annie Proulx sometimes takes symbols or storylines from fairytale and folklore and puts them in a contemporary story about farmers in Wyoming.
 We have Proulx’s version of The Frog Princess, Proulx’s version of The Magic Porridge Pot in “Dump Junk“, and now we have a reference to Baba Yaga stories.
 Baba Yaga fences her domain in the forest with the skulls and bones of her victims whose eyes glow by moonlight.
 (The skulls are used to decorate the pickets of the fence.)

 In an earlier decade, struggling to finish the job on a hot afternoon, [Gilbert Wolfscale] had cast about for a stick or something to twist tight a diagonal cross-brace wire, but the only thing he had at hand was a cow’s bleached leg bone with its useful trochlea head, which seemed made to jam fence wire tight.
 It worked so well that he collected and used cow bones in dozens of places.
 These bony fences and the coyote skulls nailed to the corner posts gave the Harp a murderous air.

 Proulx introduces another family of the same generation, the Codenheads.
-Usually in a story these characters will exist for comparison purposes, as opponents to highlight the weakness of the main character.
+Usually in a story these characters will exist for comparison purposes, as opponents to highlight the shortcoming of the main character.
 May Codenhead is established immediately as a romantic opponent.